grscheller/neovim-notes/notes/07-AdvTextEditing.md

 | `<C-o>J` | join current line with the next line |
 | `<C-o>D` | delete everything to the right of cursor |

-These tend to be more useful when used in keybindings.
+These tend to be more useful when used with keymappings.

 ### Other insert mode commands